evindunn/terraform-k8s/README.md

 # terraform-k8s
-Three ceph nodes, three kubernetes nodes on kvm using [github.com/evindunn/terraform-kvm-module](https://github.com/evindunn/terraform-kvm-module).
+Three ceph nodes, three kubernetes nodes on kvm using [a yaml file](./infra.yml).
 The setup assumes:
 - kvm is configured and a bridge interface named 'br0' has been set up
 - the static mac addresses configured in [domains.tf](./domains.tf) have been assigned a static IP in dhcp